These pages do not apply outside the United Kingdom

-Article 14 of the European Convention (non-discrimination) applies only within the scope of another Convention right.
-This page looks at some other Convention rights which may be particularly relevant to disability, including perhaps to stammering.
+Article 14 of the European Convention on Human Rights (non-discrimination) applies if the situation is within the scope of another Convention right.
+In particular, disability discrimination can be within the scope of Article 8 (respect for private life) but other rights are also important.
 For article 14 generally and the context, see main European Convention page.

-Even where a Convention right has not been breached, Article 14 (non-discrimination) can apply if the facts complained fall within the 'ambit' of the other Convention right - in other words within the 'scope' of the other right.
+Article 14 (non-discrimination) can apply if the facts complained of fall within the 'ambit' of the other Convention right - in other words within the 'scope' of the other right.
 There does not have to be a breach of the other right (though there may be: see below Using rights other than Article 14).

-So Article 14 effectively extends the reach of other Convention rights.
-But also Article 14 is not a freestanding right against discrimination - it only applies in combination with a substantive right under one of the other Articles of the Convention.
+Therefore Article 14 effectively extends the reach of other Convention rights.
+But also Article 14 is not a freestanding right against discrimination.
+It only applies in combination with a substantive right under one of the other Articles of the Convention.

-So Article 14 does not give a general right of non-discrimination in the area of employment for example as there is not a Convention right on employment generally - though employment sitations may often fall within the ambit of Article 8 (private life).
-As regards education, there is a Convention right covering education (see Protocol 1, Article 2 - below), discrimination against pupils in the field of education is likely to be covered by Article 14.
+Accordingly it is not clear that Article 14 gives a general right against non-discrimination in employment for example as there is not a Convention right on employment generally - though employment sitations may often fall within the ambit of Article 8 (private life).
+As regards education, there is a Convention right covering education (see Protocol 1, Article 2 - below), so discrimination against pupils in the field of education is likely to be covered by Article 14.

 This page lists below some rights which may be of particular relevance to disability, including perhaps to stammering.
 See also full text of rights (link to Schedule 1 of the HRA, on legislation.gov.uk).

-The European Court in Glor v Switzerland, decided that the disability discrimination claim in that case fell within the ambit of Article 8, and so was covered by Article 14.
-Part of the reasoning in reaching this view was the existence of a European and universal consensus on the necessity of protecting disabled people from discriminatory treatment.
+In Glor v Switzerland, part of the reasoning for the disability discrimination in that case fell within the ambit of Article 8 was the existence of a European and universal consensus on the necessity of protecting disabled people from discriminatory treatment.
 The court referred here to the UN Convention.
 The court said also it had previously acknowledged several times that private life within Article 8 includes a person's physical integrity.
-This reasoning by the court may indicate that the importance of protecting disabled people from discrimination makes it more likely that disability discrimination will be viewed as falling within the ambit of a Convention right, and that Article 8 is a likely candidate.

 Article 8 also has potential, independently of Article 14, to give rights to disabled people.
 Under Article 8 the State may sometimes even be obliged to take positive steps in connection with disability (rather than just avoid interference).